rzuritamilla/phr/gip-twmodel/PITCHME.md

 +++
 ### Capacity building
 @ul[](false)
 - Content: we need a more up-to-date curriculum (Geodata science, Python for geocomputing, etc).
-The curriculum is tailored WITH the help of the receiving organization
+The curriculum is tailored WITH the help of the receiving organization.

 - More TMT-like courses and direct and long-term- engagement with organizations and/or countries so that we can draft our accountability plan.
 @ulend

 +++
 ### Supporting strategies
 @ul[](false)
-- Vision, strategic plan, targets and milestones for ITC and for each of the departments
+- Vision, strategic plan, targets and milestones for ITC and for each of the departments.

 - We need to review our strategic plan.
 GIP/ITC need a strategy for IT infrastructure, big data/data science and open science.

-- Key roles: GIP-ICT person, faculty investment on big data and knowledge hub (pre-print server)
+- Key roles: GIP-ICT person, faculty investment on big data and knowledge hub (pre-print server).

 Note: NWO has now signed the DORA declaration.
 Citations, h-indices and impact factors are not valid anymore.
 Impactful science is more important.
 Pre-prints and other scientific contributions will count in project evaluations